Access Your Event Recordings in Media Hub Using Direct Link

 - Transcript files

-If a session was not recorded, only text files are available.
-These files store captions from the event in the Media Library without modifications.
+If a session was not recorded, but the Captions were enabled, only text files are available.
+These files store captions generated during the event without modifications.

 Audio file types